JeroenDM/rust-pacman/notes.md

 How to abstract over the input source, aka easily switch between recording or keyboard input, without duplicating the whole piston event loop?

+Make it work for different maps and map sizes.

 ## Injecting random numbers